-Interest capitalized as construction period interest for the new sewer wastewater treatment plant is \$752,172.
-Total interest on long-term debt associated with the acquisition or construction of capital assets expensed during the year ended April 30, 2019 was \$7,817,468.
+Total interest on long-term debt associated with the acquisition or construction of capital assets expensed during the year ended April 30, 2020 was \$7,503,776.
+No interest was capitalized at construction and interest during the current fiscal years.